pyxem/kikuchipy/doc/virtual_backscatter_electron_imaging.rst

 is demonstrated in the `xcdskd project
 <https://xcdskd.readthedocs.io/en/latest/bse_imaging.html>`_ with the angle
 resolved virtual backscatter electron array (arbse/vbse array).
-Instead of keeping control of multiple :class:`hyperspy.roi.BaseInteractiveROI` objects, we can create a detector grid of a certain shape, e.g. (5, 5), and obtain gray scale images, or combine multiple grid tiles in red, green and channels to obtain RGB images.
+Instead of keeping track of multiple :class:`hyperspy.roi.BaseInteractiveROI` objects, we can create a detector grid of a certain shape, e.g. (5, 5), and obtain gray scale images, or combine multiple grid tiles in red, green and channels to obtain RGB images.